Singaporebrides | Relationships

 And if either of you forgets the rules occasionally, apologise.
 This means you shouldn’t take it for granted that he will toss your hair towel into the hamper every time you leave it in your bedroom.
 If the both of you can be consistently considerate in these aspects, you will find that your relationship will be more harmonious.

-“Honey, you paid for the new Sony Playstation with money from our joint account?!”Grace and Dominic’s Pre-Wedding Shoot in Melbourne with Magical Light
+“Honey, you paid for the new Sony Playstation with money from our joint account?!”Elaine and Gabriel’s Gorgeous Pre-wedding Adventure in Sumba by Darren and Jade Photography

 The situation: Ah, the realities of living together.
 From daily expenses to household bills to loan installments, there are plenty of things that you will have to pay for as a couple.
 But the problem is that many couples don’t talk about money until they’ve moved in together.
 In fact, some don’t even know what their significant others are earning!